January 2023 UPDATE: Please note that we are no longer operating a Bed & Breakfast. Bonnie remains available for guided history / archaeology tours.

-The 700 acres of Sleepy Creek Ranch offer miles of trails through oak savannahs, riparian habitat, juniper-sage woodlands and chaparral.
+The 700 acres of Sleepy Creek Ranch offer miles of trails through oak savannas, riparian habitat, juniper-sage woodlands and chaparral.
 It’s a hidden gem for springtime wildflowers, a busy flyway for migratory birds, as well as a resident population of wild turkey and occasional California Condor visits.

 Deer, fox, coyote, ring-tailed cats, black bear and mountain lion round out the mammalian population.
-It is not uncommon to wake and find deer in the yard feasting on the apple tree, a wary fox drinking from a rustic water fountain; or a heron plucking goldfish from the horse trough.
+It is not uncommon to find deer in the yard feasting on the apple tree, a wary fox drinking from a rustic water fountain; or a heron plucking goldfish from the horse trough.

 Sleepy Creek Ranch